Agent Skills: Reviewing

 No Rewriting Rule

 CRITICAL: The reviewer identifies issues — the reviewer does NOT rewrite the document.
 Present findings and let the original author address them.
-The only exception is Minor auto-fixes (typos, formatting).
+Exceptions:

 Review Integration